 Beginning with the 2019-2020 resident application cycle, we have changed our application process by introducing two tracks applicants can choose from: a clinical track (two residents in the 2022 match) and a research track (two residents in the 2022 match).

 - September 1: Log in to myERAS and choose the Johns Hopkins Otolaryngology–Head and Neck Surgery residency program to start your application.

 - Upload the following documents with your application through ERAS by September 30 (late applications will not be considered):

 - Personal statement

-Special application requirements: Our program does NOT require applicants to include a “program specific paragraph” at the end of their Personal Statement.
+Our program does NOT require applicants to include a “program specific paragraph” at the end of the personal statement.

-Interviews dates are scheduled on January 7 and January 8, and you will be notified by email if you are invited to interview.
-All interviews will be conducted virtually.
+Interviews are conducted virtually and will occur on January 6 and January 7.
+You will be notified by email if you are invited to interview.

-For additional information, please contact Donna M. Riley, Residency Training Program Administrator.
+For additional information, please contact Donna M. Riley, Residency Training Program Administrator at email@example.com.